jean-pierreBoth/multistochgrad/README.md

 # Multistochgrad

-**WARNING : This is a preliminary version of a crate not yet "published" in Rust crate repositiry**.
+**WARNING : This is a preliminary version of a crate not yet "published" in Rust crate repository**.

 This crate provides a Rust implementation of some stochastic gradient algorithms.